enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 ### Computed Properties

-Computed properties allow observing and binding to changes in properties that are computed based on one or more dependent properties.
-When any dependencies to the computed property change (which would result in the computed value changing), observers and bindings for that property fire.
+Computed properties allow you to observe and bind to changes in properties that are computed based on one or more dependent properties.
+When any dependencies of the computed property change (resulting in a change to the computed value), observers and bindings for that property fire.

-Here's a simple example of a computed property, which is based on two published properties:
+Here's a simple example of a computed property based on two published properties:

 ```
 enyo.kind({